-“Our job is to help keep city services running 24x7, particularly in the event of a crisis,” said Herminio Rodriguez, Sarasota’s Director of IT.
+“Our job is to help keep city services running all the time, particularly in the event of a crisis,” said Herminio Rodriguez, Sarasota’s director of IT.

-To ensure all city services remain available 24x7, Sarasota decided to replace legacy backup.
+To ensure all city services remain available nonstop, Sarasota decided to replace legacy backup.

 “Legacy backup was unable to meet the city’s data integrity needs in any way, shape or form,” Rodriguez said.
 “Backup failed frequently, and not even our backup vendor could figure out why.”

-In addition to protecting city services and thwarting cyber attacks, Veeam enables Sarasota to do two things not possible with legacy backup: guarantee business continuity and follow the 3-2-1 backup rule.
+In addition to protecting city services and thwarting cyberattacks, Veeam enables Sarasota to do two things not possible with legacy backup: guarantee business continuity and follow the 3-2-1 Rule.

 “For the first time, we can tell our city commissioners that business continuity is absolute,” Rodriguez said.
-“Our backups are reliable and recovery is fast.
-We found a solution that meets the city’s data integrity needs.
+“Our backups are reliable, and recovery is fast.
+We finally found a solution that meets the city’s data integrity needs.
 Veeam will be part of the city’s lifeblood forever.”

-Sarasota now follows the 3-2-1 backup rule that recommends organizations maintain three copies of data, on two different media, with one copy backed up off site.
-Prior to Veeam, backups were on tape only.
-Veeam backs up to disk and copies backups to tape, giving the city two different media — disk and tape.
+Sarasota follows the 3-2-1 Rule by maintaining three backups on two different media, with one copy off-premises.
+Prior to Veeam, backups went to tape only.
+Now Veeam backs up 40 TB across 120 VMware vSphere virtual machines in the city’s primary data center to Dell EMC Data Domain storage in the secondary data center.
+Veeam also copies backups to tape, giving the city two different media.

 Veeam does one more thing for Sarasota: It simplifies demonstration of data compliance during annual audits.
 A feature called SureBackup® verifies the recoverability of every backup and another feature called Instant VM Recovery® restores data in minutes.

-“Veeam helps us demonstrate data compliance very quickly, enabling us to spend more time ensuring the digital components of city services are meeting the needs of our residents.”
+“Veeam helps us demonstrate data compliance very quickly, enabling us to spend more time ensuring the digital components of city services are meeting the needs of our residents,” Rodriguez said.